 My career highlight so far has been landing the chalkboard work for Salt & Straw here in Seattle (two shops).
 I get to change out their boards once a month and come up with a whole new concept for their five flavors that they change every month.
 It’s been great because so many people LOVE their ice cream and get to see my work that has helped grow my business.

 What’s your favorite HoneyBook feature?

 My favorite HoneyBook feature is the Tasks Manager.
 It allows me to track and stay on top of all the things I need to get done for one/all of my clients.
-I use this feature to remind me to follow up with them, send sketches, invoice them, and so many other things.
+I use this feature to remind me to follow up with them, send sketches, online invoices, and so many other things.
 I have multiple projects that I complete in one week, from weddings to businesses and Etsy orders, so this feature helps me make sure I get them all done and on time.
 I would go crazy without it!
-I also love that I can use HoneyBook while I travel and still stay on top of my business by sending out proposals, orders, and invoices and accepting payment while I’m out of the office.
+I also love that I can use HoneyBook while I travel and still stay on top of my business by sending out proposals, orders, and online invoices and accepting payment while I’m out of the office.

 What do you do to get inspiration?